wp-plugins/thumbnail-grid/readme.txt

 End Copy & Paste Above this line
 Save this change.
 When you are testing your view, make sure that you refresh the page.
 If you mess it up, just delete it and start over.

+- How do I center the grid?
+If your theme does not have a custom css module, you can install a custom css plugin (do a search for the plugin Simple Custom CSS).
+Once installed, it should show up in your Appearance menu.
+Using the Custom CSS plugin:

+Using custom CSS, you must add a width to thumbnailgridcontainer.
+This can be a percentage.

+Example 1:

+.thumbnailgridcontainer {

+    width: 500px;
+}

+Example 2:
+.thumbnailgridcontaner
+{

+    width:80%;
+}
+End Copy & Paste Above this line
+Save this change.
+When you are testing your view, make sure that you refresh the page.
+If you mess it up, just delete it and start over.

+- How do I center the grid for specific pages or posts?
+If your theme does not have a custom css module, you can install a custom css plugin (do a search for the plugin Simple Custom CSS).
+Once installed, it should show up in your Appearance menu.
+Using the Custom CSS plugin:

+Using your custom css module, you must add a width to thumbnailgridcontainer.
+This can be a percentage.

+You can also create styles for specific pages or posts.
+Go to the page or post, click on EDIT and find the ID by looking in the address bar.
+Look for something that looks like post=328&action=edit

+Create custom css for that post by replacing 123 below with your post id number
+#post-123 .thumbnailgridcontainer
+{
+    width:350px;
+}

+For pages, replace 225 below with your page id number

+#page-225 .thumbnailgridcontainer
+{

+    width:350px;
+}

+End Copy & Paste Above this line
+Save this change.
+When you are testing your view, make sure that you refresh the page.
+If you mess it up, just delete it and start over.

+Visit the Web Site (and the Support page on Wordpress) for more tips: http://www.nomadcoder.com/thumbnail-grid-wordpress-plugin/

 == Screenshots ==

 1. This is a screenshot taken from the web site.
 Please visit http://www.nomadcoder.com/thumbnail-grid-wordpress-plugin/ to see the thumbnail demos.